faisalkhan158/nodejs-demo-app/README.md

-# 🚀 DevOps Task 1 - CI/CD Pipeline using GitHub Actions
+# 🚀 DevOps Task 1 – CI/CD Pipeline using GitHub Actions

-📌 Objective:
+## 📌 Objective
 Automated the build and deployment of a Node.js web application using GitHub Actions and Docker.

-🛠️ Tools & Technologies:
+## 🛠️ Tools & Technologies
 - GitHub & GitHub Actions
 - Node.js
 - Docker
 - DockerHub

-🔄 CI/CD Workflow:
+## 🔄 CI/CD Workflow
-This pipeline is triggered on every push to the `main` branch and follows these automated steps:
+The CI/CD pipeline is triggered on every push to the `main` branch and performs the following steps automatically:

-1. Checkout Code – Fetch the latest code from the repository
+1. **Checkout Code** – Fetch the latest source code from the repository
-2. Authenticate with DockerHub – Secure login using GitHub Secrets (`DOCKER_USERNAME`, `DOCKER_PASSWORD`)
+2. **Authenticate with DockerHub** – Secure login using GitHub Secrets (`DOCKER_USERNAME`, `DOCKER_PASSWORD`)
-3. Build Docker Image – Build a Docker image for the Node.js app
+3. **Build Docker Image** – Create a Docker image for the Node.js application
-4. Push to DockerHub – Push the built image to my DockerHub repository
+4. **Push to DockerHub** – Push the image to the linked DockerHub repository

-📦 DockerHub Repository:
+## 📦 DockerHub Repository
 🔗 [faisalkhan15/nodejs-demo-app](https://hub.docker.com/repository/docker/faisalkhan15/nodejs-demo-app)

-✅ Status:
+## ✅ Status
-CI/CD pipeline is working perfectly with automatic build and push to DockerHub on every push to the main branch.
+CI/CD pipeline is functioning successfully — builds and pushes the Docker image on every push to the main branch.